This lemon blueberry bundt cake has a delicious lemon flavor with sweet berries throughout. It’s moist, flavorful and drizzled with lemon glaze.

 - Spoon the batter into the prepared bundt pan and gently smooth the top.

-- Cool the cake in the bundt pan on a wire rack for at least 30 minutes, then invert the cake onto the wire rack and continue cooling.
+- Cool the cake in the bundt pan on a wire rack for about 30 minutes, then invert the cake onto the wire rack and continue cooling.

 - Drizzle the glaze onto the cooled cake.